-In this post we will walk you through how to use SBUS and Smart Port telemetry on the Naze32, with Frsky X4R-SB Receiver.
+In this post we will explain how to setup and configure SBUS and Smart Port telemetry with F3 flight controllers on Betaflight, and F1 Naze32 FC on Cleanflight, with Frsky X4R-SB Receiver.

 As we have already explained in the SBUS/PPM comparison article, SBUS signal on Frsky Receivers have a inverted output signal for some reason (literally just upside down), and some flight controllers just wouldn’t recognise/understand it.

 There are many ways to invert the signal, such as using a signal inverter which you can build yourself.